 Come In for a Consultation

 If you suspect that your smile may be improved through whitening treatment, visit our office to learn more about your options.
-Even if Sapphire whitening isn’t for you, we offer alternative cosmetic treatments to permanently improve the shape or color of your smile. [appointment_url text=”Call or email us to schedule your initial appointment”].
+Even if Sapphire whitening isn’t for you, we offer alternative cosmetic treatments to permanently improve the shape or color of your smile.
+Schedule your initial appointment today!